TonAlmeida/Risoflora_e-commerce/README.md

 # Risoflora E-commerce

 This is the repository for **Risoflora E-commerce**, an online store focused on healthy and natural products.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.13.
+The web site is available on [risofloraEcommerce](https://risoflora-e-commerce-v4p7.vercel.app/products)

 ---